chh456/ines_cluster/README.md

 # The route should be in route's output
 route
 ```
 * You will notice a lot of modules were not started initially.
-With a functioning route into the cluster you can use the script `relentless_start` that will boot the remaining modules.
+With a functioning route into the cluster you can use the script `cluster_start` that will boot the remaining modules.
-###### Dependencies relentless_start
+###### Dependencies cluster_start
   1. You need a working python interpreter with websocket client
-  2. Download `relentless_start` and `controll.py` from workstation into the same directory
+  2. Download `cluster_start` and `controll.py` from workstation into the same directory
   3. Install `fping`
   ```
   sudo apt-get install fping
   ```
-  4. Run `relentless_start`
+  4. Run `cluster_start`
   ```
-  ./relentless_start
+  ./cluster_start
   ```
   5. After some time every module will be booted.
 Why this works is explained in the troubleshooting section.